 The truth is that the hardest part comes after you leave the narcissist.
 Staying away for good is one battle in itself.
-The other is accepting what happened while simultaneously dealing with the trauma that can surface days, weeks, or years later.
+The other is accepting what happened while dealing with the trauma that can surface days, weeks, or years later.

 Here are the signs that you are becoming to heal from the narcissistic abuse that you endured.